QBseventy/MMM-Netatmo/README.md

 		clientId: '', // your app id
 		clientSecret: '', // your app secret
 		refreshToken: '' // your generated refresh token
+		accessToken: '' // access token generate by the portal

 		updatesIntervalDisplay: 60, //refresh internal
     		animationSpeed: 1000,